jldueyusa/burger/README.md

 Each burger will be stored in a database, whether devoured or not.

-### Video
-Click the [here](https://drive.google.com/file/d/1mXCSFNdMcsn-S_p6E5Skeranwl44CxL9/view) to view a quick demo of the app along with a step by step approach to launching the tool through the local host or Heroku.

 ## Link
 Click the link below to launch the burger app.